mikeos-tech/dictionary-sync/README.md

 It these run without error the program will be run and continue to run whilst the computer it is installed on, is running.

----

-12. I can be disabled using the command:
+It can be disabled using the command:

      sudo systemctl disable example.service